irrdnet/irrd/docs/users/queries.rst

 the order in whch they are listed defines their prioritisation, which can make a significant difference in some queries.
 For example, ``!m`` will find the first object with a given primary key, from the highest priority source it was found.

 Set expansion with ``!i`` will start from the object from the highest priority source, which matches the given primary key.
+For resolving references to other sets, priority is first given to the source where the first (root) set was found, and then the normal source search order is followed.

 The currently enabled sources and their priority can be seen with ``!s-lc``.